ClinicalTrials.Veeva

 In a young and healthy shoulder, the cranially directed forces generated during abduction are balanced by the coordinated contraction of the rotator cuff muscles.
 This mechanism prevents superior migration of the humerus toward the acromion and subsequent impingement of the subacromial tissues.
 When the contribution of the rotator cuff muscles to the abduction movement decreases, the deltoid muscle compensates for this deficit.
 However, this compensatory mechanism results in a force vector that is more cranially oriented rather than mediocranial.
 The reduction in the stabilizing force of the rotator cuff muscles may impair the ability to counteract the superior forces generated by the deltoid.
 Both of these changes can lead to superior migration of the humerus and pain in the subacromial tissues.

 Insufficient depression of the humeral head during the abduction movement has been associated with pain patterns.
 During arm abduction, the rotator cuff muscles continue to be the focus of both research and clinical practice.
 However, several studies have demonstrated that the arm adductors-particularly the latissimus dorsi, teres major, and to a lesser extent the pectoralis major-contribute significantly to humeral head depression during abduction.
 Activation of these adductor muscles may reduce the mechanical load on subacromial structures during abduction.
-One study showed that during elevation movements performed at various angles combined with adductor muscle activity, the subacromial space physiologically increased.
+Elevation movements performed at various angles combined with adductor muscle activity may lead to a physiological increase in the subacromial space.
 This finding suggests the possibility of conservative treatment in patients with rotator cuff tears (RCT) by strengthening the adductor muscles.

 The aim of this study is to increase the activation of the latissimus dorsi muscle, one of the adductor muscles, through targeted exercises, thereby increasing the acromiohumeral distance and facilitating inferior gliding of the humeral head.